alexandru/alexn.org/source/_posts/2012-01-10-domains-merged.markdown

 layout: post
 title: "Merging Two Domains - alexn.org and bionicspirit.com"
 categories:
-  - tutorial
+  - Tutorial
-  - servers
+  - Publishing
-  - heroku
+  - Server
-  - publishing
+  - Heroku
 ---

 I apologize if your feed reader went rogue and flagged all articles as